 Graduation day is approaching, and for many, that means packing up their dorm room for the last time.
 You’ve been living on campus for years and are graduating.
-You may be excited to start life on your own and forge your own path, but before you pack up and move out, we’ve got some things you need to know before moving out.
+You may be excited to start life on your own and forge your own path, but before you pack up and move out, we’ve got some things you need to know.

 Get free career advice